 The Board established a debt management policy that sets forth the parameters for issuing debt and managing the outstanding debt portfolio.
-Additionally, the policy provides guidance for the debt-payment structure that directly affects the Board's finances, the types and amounts of permissible debt, the timing and method of sale that may be used, the structural features that may be incorporated, and the selection of swap advisors.
+Additionally, the policy provides guidance for the debt payment structure that directly affects the Board's finances, the types and amounts of permissible debt, the timing and method of sale that may be used, the structural features that may be incorporated, and the selection of swap advisors.
 The purpose of this policy is to enhance the Board's ability to issue and manage its debt in a fiscally conservative and prudent manner and to ensure the Board's continued access to the capital markets.
-The Board will match the term of the borrowing to a useful life of projects and will seek the best possible credit rating in order to reduce interest costs.
-Every project proposed for debt financing should be accompanied by amortization schedules that best fit within the existing debt structure and minimize the impact on future operating and maintenance costs of the tax and debt burden on the General Fund and the overlapping debt of other local governments.
+The Board will match the term of the borrowing to the average useful life of the projects financed and will seek the best possible credit rating in order to reduce interest costs.
+Every project proposed for debt financing should be accompanied by amortization schedules that best fit within the existing debt structure.
+Every project should also minimize the impact on future operating and maintenance costs of the tax and debt burden on the General Fund and the overlapping debt of other local governments.
 The Treasury will determine the mix of variable- and fixed-rate debt that best manages its overall interest costs while considering risks and benefits associated with each type of debt.
-The following link provides details about the debt management policy; visit http://policy.cps.k12.il.us/download.aspx?ID=42
+See the Debt chapter of the budget book, as well as the Debt Management Policy: https://policy.cps.k12.il.us/download.aspx?lD=42